bayeslife/testistic-bayes-presentation/README.md

-# Visualization of source code branching workflow
+# Visualization of bayesian logic specific to test results and service quality

 ## Build and run unit tests

 ```
 npm-install

-npm-link mineq-gitflow #This is a local module dependency
+npm-link testistic-bayes #This is a local module dependency

 npm run package  #This packages up a number of modules to be included into generated source